ai-joon/ai-book-writer/docs/GCP_SETUP.md

 # GCP Service Account Setup for GitHub Actions

-This guide walks you through creating a Google Cloud Platform (GCP) service account with the necessary permissions to deploy the sopher.ai application to Google Kubernetes Engine (GKE) via GitHub Actions.
+This guide walks you through creating a Google Cloud Platform (GCP) service account with the necessary permissions to deploy the book.ai application to Google Kubernetes Engine (GKE) via GitHub Actions.

 ## Prerequisites